HynDuf/dotfiles/README.md

 For other ones please follow the link to the application you want to install and do it on your own.
 I believe you can do it in no time.
 Good luck :wink:

-:exclamation: In case you are desperately stuck, create an issue.
+:exclamation: In case you are desperately stuck, open an issue.
 I would consider updating additional guides for the ones you need.

 <a name="credits"/>